Visual Artist

 Space becomes part of the story.
 My childhood home.
 My kitchen.
 My studio.
 Vancouver.
 Oaxaca.
 Places I have lived in, and that now live in me.

-It no longer lives only in books.
+This voice no longer lives in my books.
 It keeps expanding.

 My Migration Story